-At The Cause to Live For last year, guest speakers Clay Harrington and Scott McNamara reminded young people of their purpose, and the invitation to partner with God and see lives transformed.
+At The Cause to Live For in 2019, guest speakers Clay Harrington and Scott McNamara reminded young people of their purpose, and the invitation to partner with God and see lives transformed.
 One evening Clay, Scott and the team headed to a fish and chip shop for some food and encountered Toby, a student living in Nottingham.

 Here’s Toby’s story.